How Can a Truck Accident Lawyer Help With My Trucking Accident Case?

 Unfortunately, accidents of all kinds are always unforeseen and many times, completely out of our control.
-Being involved in an accident with a commercial, semi, or tractor trailer truck is particularly dangerous for the occupants of a passenger vehicle.
-The state of Pennsylvania is a major trucking route hub, seeing thousands of trucks on its roads per year.
-With an increase of travelers comes an increased risk of truck accidents.
+Being involved in an accident with a tractor trailer is particularly dangerous for the occupants of a passenger vehicle.
+The Commonwealth of Pennsylvania is a major trucking route hub, seeing thousands of trucks on its roads per year.
+With an increase in truck traffic comes an increased risk of truck accidents.

-Munley Law is a nationally recognized personal injury firm that puts a unique focus on truck accidents in Pennsylvania.
-Daniel and Marion Munley, two of the firm’s partners, secured a $26,000,000 settlement for a truck accident – the largest settlement for an individual plaintiff in Northeastern Pennsylvania.
-The truck accident lawyers at Munley Law have an extensive knowledge of the Pennsylvania laws, various insurance policies, and the Pennsylvania court system.
+Munley Law Personal Injury Attorneys is a nationally recognized personal injury firm that has a unique focus on truck accidents throughout the nation.
+Daniel and Marion Munley, two of the firm’s partners, have received accolades from their peers and legal organizations for their truck accident verdicts and settlements — for example, our truck accident lawyers have secured one of the largest settlements for an individual plaintiff in Northeastern Pennsylvania for a truck accident case.
+The truck accident lawyers at Munley Law Personal Injury Attorneys have extensive knowledge of both state and national laws and have dealt with truck insurance companies for decades.

-The lawyers also have a profound understanding of what you and your family are going through following a truck accident.
+The lawyers also profoundly understand what you and your family are going through following a truck accident.
 In an instant, your entire life was uprooted.
-The truck accident lawyers at Munley Law will work hard to secure the highest amount of compensation possible in the least amount of time.
+The truck accident lawyers at Munley Law Personal Injury Attorneys will work hard to secure the highest amount of compensation possible in the least amount of time.
 They understand that you don’t want to be their client one second longer than you have to be, so they will work to relieve you of the sudden financial burden after a truck accident so you can focus on a full recovery and getting back to normal as soon as possible.

-There are several different reasons that truck accidents occur in the state of Pennsylvania.
+There are several different reasons that truck accidents occur in Pennsylvania.
 Bad weather, road hazards, and nighttime driving can all play a role in a truck wreck.
 However, the leading causes of truck accidents are:

-The CDC compares drowsy driving to drunk driving, stating that a driver who has been awake for at least 18 hours is the same as a driver with the blood alcohol content of 0.05%.
-If a driver has been awake for at least 24 hours, it is equal to driving with a blood alcohol content of 0.10%, which is over the legal limit.
+The Centers for Disease Control and Prevention compares drowsy driving to drunk driving, stating that a driver who has been awake for at least 18 hours has the same reaction time as a driver with a blood alcohol content of 0.05%.
+The CDC further found that if a driver has been awake for at least 24 hours, it is equal to driving with a blood alcohol content of 0.10%, which is over the legal limit.